dgill218/dgill218/README.md

+## Welcome!
-## If you would like to see some of the projects that I have worked on
+## If you would like to see some of the projects that I have worked on, click on the links below.